What should I do if I think I have a family history of pancreatic cancer?

 • told that you aren’t at any higher risk than the general population.

-Genetic tests look for faults in the few genes that we know can be linked to familial pancreatic cancer.
+Genetic tests look for faults in the few genes that we know can be linked to pancreatic cancer.
 Testing is usually first offered to someone in the family who has developed cancer.
 If a genetic fault is found, relatives who don’t have cancer can be offered a blood test to look for the same genetic fault.

 If you are referred to a genetics clinic, you should first be offered a genetic consultation with a genetic counsellor or genetics doctor.
 They will provide information about an inherited condition, and the risk of developing it or passing it on.
 This helps to prepare you for what it means if you find out you have a faulty gene that greatly increases your risk of pancreatic cancer.